sunng87/clojalk/README.md

 ### Installation ###

-Clojalk is still in development so we don't have a stable release package.
+Clojalk is still in development so we don't have a packaged release.
 To use clojalk, you should checkout the code base and build it by yourself.
-Be sure you have leiningen installed.
+This is not difficult task but be sure you have leiningen installed.

     git clone git@github.com:sunng87/clojalk.git
     cd clojalk